-Dysthymia is a mild, but chronic, form of depression.
-Dysthymia (dis-THI-me-uh) symptoms usually last for at least two years, and often for much longer than that.
+Dysthymia (dis-THIE-me-uh) is a mild but long-term (chronic) form of depression.
+Symptoms usually last for at least two years, and often for much longer than that.
+Dysthymia interferes with your ability to function and enjoy life.

-Although dysthymia symptoms may be less intense than those of depression, dysthymia can actually affect your life more seriously because it lasts for so long.
-With dysthymia, you may lose interest in normal daily activities, feel hopeless, lack productivity and have a low self-esteem.
+With dysthymia, you may lose interest in normal daily activities, feel hopeless, lack productivity, and have low self-esteem and an overall feeling of inadequacy.
 People with dysthymia are often thought of as being overly critical, constantly complaining and incapable of having fun.

-Dysthymia symptoms typically come and go over a period of years, and their intensity can change over time, too.
-But in general, you may find it hard to be upbeat even on happy occasions — you may be characterized as having a gloomy personality.
+Dysthymia symptoms usually come and go over a period of years, and their intensity can change over time.
+But typically symptoms don't disappear for more than two months at a time.
+In general, you may find it hard to be upbeat even on happy occasions — you may be described as having a gloomy personality.

-When dysthymia starts on or before age 21, it's called early-onset dysthymia.
+When dysthymia starts before age 21, it's called early-onset dysthymia.
 When it starts after that, it's called late-onset dysthymia.

 When to see a doctor

-If you have a primary care doctor, talk to him or her about your symptoms.
+Talk to your primary care doctor about your symptoms.
 Or seek help directly from a mental health provider.
-If you're reluctant to see a mental health professional, reach out to someone else who may be able to help guide you to treatment, whether it's a friend or loved one, a teacher, a faith leader or someone else you trust.
+If you're reluctant to see a mental health professional, reach out to someone else who may be able to help guide you to treatment, whether it's a friend or loved one, a teacher, a faith leader, or someone else you trust.

 The exact cause of dysthymia isn't known.
-Dysthymia may have causes similar to depression, including:
+Dysthymia may have causes similar to major depression, including:

-Complications that dysthymia may cause or be associated with include:
+Complications that dysthymia may cause or be linked with include:

 Preparing for your appointment

-Sometimes, a health care provider or other professional may ask you about your mood.
-Your doctor may bring it up during a routine medical appointment if you seem to be sad or down, for instance.
-Or you may decide to schedule an appointment with your family doctor or general practitioner to talk about your concerns.
-In either case, because dysthymia often requires specialized mental health care, you may be referred to a mental health provider, such as a psychiatrist or psychologist, for evaluation and treatment.
-Or, you may seek out a mental health provider on your own first.
+Your doctor may ask about your mood during a routine medical appointment if you seem to be sad or down.
+Or you may decide to schedule an appointment to talk about your concerns.
+Because dysthymia often requires specialized mental health care, you may be referred to a mental health provider, such as a psychiatrist or psychologist, for evaluation and treatment.

 What you can do